monstermiles/react-portfolio/README.md

       ## Description:
       This is a coding portfolio made using React and AntDesign.
 It has an "About Me" page, a portfolio of some of my coding projects, a link to download a copy of my resume, and a contact page.
 The contact page isnt fully functional... yet.

-      This project is deployed to Heroku instead of Github Pages.
-I wasn't able to get Github Pages working, even with the help of a TA.
+      This project is not deployed.
+Even with help from the professor and TAs, I have no idea why I cant get it deployed to GitHub Pages or Heroku.
+I've tried everything I can think of, includign starting a new repo several times.
 Sorry.

-      Deployed app: